 - Label your spice blends: Create your own custom mixtures and label them for future use.

-Whether you're feeding a crowd, prepping for game night, or just craving something cozy on a chilly evening, now you have all the tools to make the best chilli of your life.
+Whether you're feeding a crowd, prepping for game night, or just craving something cozy on a chilly evening, now you have all the tools to make the best chili of your life.
 Happy cooking!